MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/reliable-web-app/java/example-scenario.md

 ### Identity management

-Relecloud chose [Microsoft Entra ID](/entra/fundamentals/whatis) for the following reasons:
+Contoso Fiber chose [Microsoft Entra ID](/entra/fundamentals/whatis) for the following reasons:

 - *Authentication and authorization:* The application needs to authenticate and authorize call center employees.